Why stay at boring, run-of-the-mill hotels when there is a world of creative, quirky accommodations out there?

 The Shell House would be your typical vacation home with a pool if it weren’t for the (very) unusual shape.

-Not only does it look like a shell, but it’s also decorated with countless seashells found along the nearby beach.
+The building looks like a giant-sized shell and is decorated with countless seashells found on the nearby beach.

 Fortunately, the interior follows the quirky style inside, and the walls are curvy like the inner side of a seashell.
 Can you hear the sound of the ocean?